Tandoor Grilling Tips & Techniques

-- Place the larger pieces to cook in the middle of the tandoor.
+- Place the larger pieces to cook in the middle of the tandoori grills.

-- To retain heat, keep lid partially closed while cooking.
+- To retain heat, keep lid partially closed while tandoor grilling.

-- Although the clay tandoor and insulation have been pre-heated, ambient moisture may drip out as water when the Homdoor is heated.
+- Although the clay tandoor and insulation have been pre-heated, ambient moisture may drip out as water when the tandoori grill Homdoor is heated.
 This is normal and will not affect performance.